Surreal limits: Further remarks and generalizations

 In conclusion, at least from some point of view, the s-limit appears to be quite unnatural.
-For example, the s-limit of any sequence with infinitely many positive numbers and infinitely many negative numbers, no matter their size, is always $0$.
+For example, the s-limit of a sum does not always equal the sum of the s-limits; moreover, the s-limit of any countable sequence with infinitely many positive numbers and infinitely many negative numbers, no matter their size, is always $0$.
 This is however essentially a consequence of the pleasant fact that the s-limit is \emph{always} defined.
-On the other hand, besides having a very natural order/string-theoretical definition and a fine interpretation in the surreal spirit, as explained in Remark \ref{canrepr}, the s-limit coincides with---or, better, incorporates--- classical notions of limits in some significant cases.
-This suggests that the s-limit might deserve further study.
+On the other hand, the s-limit has a very natural order/string-theoretical definition, an interpretation in the game theoretical sense, as explained at the beginning of this section, and is well-behaved with respect to nondecreasing sequences, see Proposition \ref{prop}.
+Moreover, the s-limit coincides with---or, better, incorporates--- classical notions of limits in some significant cases, as shown in Theorem \ref{thm} and Section \ref{su}, in particular Corollary \ref{ssnf}.

-This is a preliminary version, it might contain inaccuracies (to be precise, it is more likely to contain inaccuracies than planned subsequent versions).
-We have not yet performed a completely accurate search in order to check whether some of the results presented here are already known.
-Credits for already known results should go to the original discoverers.

-The list of references below is not intended to represent the historical development of the subject.
-It is not intended that, whenever we quote a result, the result should necessarily be attributed to the author of the quoted book.
-The reader looking for historical remarks, credits for original contributions and sources is invited to consult the listed books and, possibly, further references there.